 Yes, there is the possibility of extending your stay while visiting the UK as a business visitor.

 However, this type of visa can only be extended if you have been in the UK for less than six months; the overall length of time for which it is permissible to stay in the UK on this type of visa is six months.

 Currently, there is no right of appeal against the refusal of an application for Entry Clearance as a Business Visitor.

 The only way to appeal a refusal of an application is in a Judicial Review in High Court.

-Get in touch with us now to speak with an experienced immigration lawyer about gaining your Short Term Visitor Visa.
+Get in touch with us now on 0333 363 8577 or use our online enquiry form to speak with an experienced immigration lawyer about gaining your Short Term Visitor Visa.

 Comprehensive immigration advice tailored to your circumstances and goals